-Primary effluent discharged into the Oxidation Ponds is mixed by recirculating pond effluent back into the distribution channel, which in effect creates a single large pond.
-Ammonia and organic material are readily degraded by aerobic and anaerobic bacteria through processes of nitrification and denitrification that happen simultaneously in the ponds.
-Ammonia removal in the Oxidation Ponds is subject to seasonal variability, with the highest removal rates observed in the warmer summer months and the lowest in the colder winter months, BOD removal is less susceptible to the same seasonal fluctuations.
+Ammonia and organic material are readily degraded by aerobic and anaerobic bacteria through processes of nitrification and denitrification that occur throughout pond simultaneously.
+Ammonia removal in the Oxidation Ponds is subject to seasonal variability, with the highest removal rates observed in the warmer summer months and the lowest in the colder winter months.
+BOD removal is less susceptible to the same seasonal fluctuations.
 The average detention time of the Oxidation Ponds is 30-45 days and is dependent on flows, operating depth, and other factors.

-The City implements a pond dredging program that began in 2012 to remove solids that have accumulated in the Oxidation Ponds from Primary Effluent and various process return flows, including flocculated solids and filter back wash, thereby recovering lost volume and improving overall treatment efficacy.
-Solids removed from this project are processed on-site before being hauled off-site as Class B biosolids.
-Refer to

-Section 2.1.4 of this Chapter for more information on solids handling.
+The City implements a pond dredging program to remove solids that have accumulated in the Oxidation Ponds from Primary Effluent and various process return flows, including flocculated solids and filter backwash, thereby recovering lost volume and improving overall treatment efficacy.
+Dredged solids are processed on-site before being hauled off-site as Class B biosolids.
+Refer to Section 2.1.4 of this Chapter for more information on solids handling.
 The City manages a maintenance program to address erosion along the levees that delineate the Oxidation Ponds and are essential to their continued performance (Chapter IV, Section 8.0).

 Following treatment in the Oxidation Ponds, effluent is then pumped to Fixed Growth Reactors (FGRs), commonly known as trickling filters, which provide additional nitrification of residual ammonia.
-The FGRs are comprised of plastic cross-flow media (Figure 7) on which a film of microorganisms (biofilm) attach and readily convert ammonia (NH3) in wastewater to nitrate (NO3-).
+The FGRs are comprised of plastic cross-flow media (Figure 7) on which a film of microorganisms (biofilm) attach and readily convert ammonia (NH3) to nitrate (NO3-).
 During the colder wet weather season, the nitrification efficacy of the Oxidation Ponds is reduced (or stops altogether), and the FGRs provide the majority of nitrification needed to meet ammonia discharge limits (Chapter II, Section 1.4).